 The gas range is popular for a few reasons.
 For one thing, many states have cheaper gas than electricity.
 With the stovetop, it’s much easier to control the heat instantly.
 For example, just turn the red knobs of your Wolf ranges, and the flames will lower or intensify depending on how you turn them.

 Besides instant control, gas can heat faster.
 This is because there’s no slow buildup to the burner’s hotness, as the flames below appear instantly.
 These ranges are also more versatile with what pots and pans they support.

 These are just some examples of why people prefer gas ranges.
 But there are cons.
 For one thing, sometimes the igniter can be stubborn, or the flame isn’t as weak.
 There may be ventilation issues.
 Also, gas ranges can have surfaces that are a little greasier, which can be a hassle to clean.

 Electric ranges are not as popular as gas ranges, but they have their advantages over gas.

 First, they are much easier to switch on or off, and the burner has a flat surface.
 This means they are great for pots.
 It’s easier to clean as well.
 Electric stoves tend to be a little cooler for your kitchen, and because your kitchen probably has a place to plug it in, it’s less expensive for you to install.
 And as mentioned, the stove portion can be a little easier to heat.

 However, they have their cons.
 Electric stoves may cost more, and they can consume more energy.
 Obviously, there are energy-saving stoves, and some states may have natural gas costing more than electricity, but in broad strokes, electric is the bigger investment.

 Also, these are much slower to heat up and cook food, which can be a pain if you are starving.

-And that’s gas vs electrcity.
+And that’s gas vs electricity.
 Usually, gas ranges win.
-However, the dual range means you can have the best of both worlds.
+However, the dual-range means you can have the best of both worlds.

 Which Is More Feature-Packed?